thriveweb/see-civil/content/see-group/how-we-operate.md

-      Our safety processes are award-winning, having taken home awards at the SafeWork NSW and Safe Work and Return to Work Awards (QLD) in 2018.
+      Our safety processes are award-winning, having taken home awards at the SafeWork NSW and Safe Work and Return to Work Awards (QLD) in 2018 and more recently the 2020 SafeWork NSW Award for our 'Outstanding work health and safety response to the changed working environment due to COVID-19'.

       SEE Group businesses operate under a third-party accredited safety